nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 Additional information can be found in the [documentation](https://nplathe.github.io/pyJSON-Schema-Loader-and-JSON-Editor/)

 ## About
-This is the pyJSON Schema Loader and JSON Editor - a JSON Schema based JSON editor capable of creating valid JSON from JSON schema.
+This is the pyJSON Schema Loader and JSON Editor - a JSON Schema based editor capable of creating a well structured, metadata containing document based on a data schema.
 With pyJSON, one can create, edit, validate and save JSON documents.
 Furthermore, a simple search function helps keeping track of filesystem-based repositories filled with metadata.

  For a JSON schema creating software that is capable of being integrated in network workflow structures, please have a